 I also engage in this gratuitous name checking in an attempt to ignite the creative fire inside me that has taken second place to just getting better, and coping with the after effects of having one’s brain opened up.
 I have twenty books at the side of my bed, I do not lie, it’s tragic, sad, a vice to seek counselling for but I long to be able to finish some so that I can start others.
 I have been engrossed however, this past two years, with the company of strangers, these people who inspire me, encourage me and above all, put up with me.

-But I’m tired of being tired, wearied from the effort, worn out by it, being unable to finish a chapter before fatigue overwhelms me, or having to cancel reunions because my brain cannot currently cope with the menagerie of emotions overwhelming me.
+But I’m tired of being tired, wearied from the effort, worn out by it, being unable to finish a chapter before fatigue overwhelms me, or having to cancel reunions because my brain cannot currently cope with the menagerie of emotions coming at me.
 At the same time I stare into its face and say “come on, take me on, I’m here.”
 I’m not sure whether I’m ready but I am here, which is something.
 I get sick of wobbling every morning, sick of grabbing the railing halfway between the bed and the bathroom, just to ensure I don’t stumble down the stairs and force my wife to bolt like lightning to my aid.
 I manage, I laugh, I groan, I bear down, I focus and at the end of it, I conquer it.
 Till next time.

 And so, I have, like Paul Valery, started hand-writing in a notebook again, I’ve started to pay attention to the pilot light that won’t be extinguished, it flickers like a North Sea lighthouse and it won’t leave me alone.
 I look at all my writings and wonder whether I should pick up where I left off or just start again.
 I have started practising picking up a pen, yes, a real one, and I’ve started to write real words in a real book, if only to feel the power of bringing it all back home.